-It has been a full ten years since this ghost investigation of The Old Manse took place and since my story about it was originally posted.
+It has been twelve years now since this ghost investigation of The Old Manse took place and since my story about it was originally posted.
 There have been many who have read and enjoyed the story and others, including a Hawthorne descendent who were quite unhappy about it and the comments that were made about Nathaniel Hawthorne.
 Whether or not there was any truth to what the investigators uncovered that night and to what I experienced and wrote about, I think it's hard for anyone to deny the overwhelming sense of the past that still lingers inside The Old Manse in Concord.
 I found it to be haunted by several earthbound spirits who were determined to stay right where they were.
 I hope they will one day cross over into the light, and it is possible that they already have.
-My experience there left me so unnerved I haven't wanted to go back to investigate further but maybe some day I will. - Cathryn McIntyre
+My experience there left me so unnerved I haven't wanted to go back to investigate further but maybe one day I will. - Cathryn McIntyre

 Note: Members of the Spirit Light Network who were in attendance included Rev. Steve Wilson, Bety Comerford, Amy Wilkins, and Michele Johnson, who are each seasoned investigators and skilled psychics.
 Bety Comerford is also a historian of the Concord area.
 The team was joined by writer, Cathryn McIntyre, who has an extensive knowledge of Concord’s literary history, as well as her own psychic ability.
-Cathryn had arranged this special tour through the Director of The Old Manse, Tom Beardsley, who was also in attendance, but graciously allowed the group free reign as they spent the next few hours exploring three levels of the home, including the third floor attic space.
+Cathryn had arranged this special tour through the Director of The Old Manse, Tom Beardsley, who was also in attendance, but graciously allowed the group free reign as they spent the next few hours exploring three levels of the home, including the third-floor attic space.
 It is important to note that the information relayed by members of The Spirit Light Network during this investigation were based on their own psychic impressions and not on any historical facts.

 The Old Manse was built in 1770 for Rev. William Emerson (1743-1776) and his wife Phebe (Bliss) Emerson (1741-1829).
 They lived there together with their five children for the next six years and were living there in April 1775 when the battle for independence began in the field behind their house near the North Bridge.
 William joined the others at the bridge to defend against the British soldiers that day as Phebe stood at the upstairs windows with their children looking on.
 The following year William left to join the army at Fort Ticonderoga in New York and died there of camp fever.
 William and Phebe’s children included William Emerson (1769-1811), who was father of Ralph Waldo Emerson (1803-1882), and Mary Moody Emerson (1774-1863), who is remembered as Ralph Waldo Emerson’s brilliant and yet eccentric aunt who advised her nephew, as well as his friend, Henry David Thoreau (1817-1862)).
 Mary Moody Emerson was one of the first of many babies who were to be born at The Old Manse.
 In 1778, the Rev. Ezra Ripley (1751-1841) was hired to replace William Emerson as the minister in Concord and he moved into The Old Manse as a boarder of Phebe Emerson’s.
 Two years later he become her second husband and Phebe then had another three children with Ezra.
 The oldest was Samuel Ripley (1783-1847) who in 1841, upon the death of his father, Ezra, became owner of The Old Manse.
 Samuel married Sarah (Alden Bradford) Ripley (1793-1867) and together they had nine children, among them a daughter, Sophia Ripley (1833-1914), who married James B. Thayer (1831-1902).
 Sophia and James Thayer had four children, including artist, Theodora W. Thayer (1868-1905).
 In July 1842, Samuel Ripley rented The Old Manse to newlyweds, Nathaniel Hawthorne (1804-1864) and Sophia (Peabody) Hawthorne (1809-1871).
 The Hawthornes lived there for the next three years, referring to it as their “Garden of Eden” and they always remembered their time at the Manse as the happiest years of their lives.
 Their daughter, Una (1844-1877) was born in The Old Manse.